Graph and wreath products of cellular automata: Actions with unique visits by cellular automata

+Before giving examples of interesting groups acting with unique visits, we prove some closure and robustness properties.
+First, we observe that just like the definition of $\mathcal{G}$ does not depend on the alphabet, also groups acting with unique visits or without $A$-cancellation do not depend on the alphabet.
+We prove this more generally for sofic shifts.
+In brief, sofic shifts on the group $\Z$ are (up to isomorphism) sets of edge-labelings of bi-infinite paths in finite edge-labeled directed graphs.
+More information on sofic shifts can be found in \cite{LiMa95}.

-\begin{lemma} If $G$ admits a strongly faithful (resp.\ $A$ithful) action by automorphisms on some full shift $(\Sigma^\Z, \sigma)$, then it admits a strongly faithful (resp.\ $A$ithful) action by automorphisms on any uncountable sofic $\Z$-shift. \end{lemma}
+\begin{lemma} If $G$ acts with unique visits (resp.\ without $A$-cancellation) by automorphisms on some full shift $(\sigma, \Sigma^\Z)$, then it admits an action with unique visits (resp.\ non-$A$-cancellation) by automorphisms on any sofic $\Z$-shift with uncountably many points. \end{lemma}

-In particular, the class of groups admitting strongly faithful (resp.\ $A$ithful) actions on the full shift $\Sigma^\Z$ does not depend on the choice of nontrivial alphabet $\Sigma$.
-We include sofic shifts here, but other than this lemma we stick to full shifts in all statements.

-\begin{proof} It is straightforward to check that strong faithfulness (resp.\ $A$ithfulness) is preserved under the conveyor belt simulation of \cite{Sa16a} (or the construction of \cite{KiRo90}): to determine the clopen set $C'$ for the simulating action from the clopen set $C$ for the original action (resp.\ a map $\theta'$ from a map $\theta$), read a part of the simulated configuration along the conveyor belts, taking the contents of the top track at the origin as the starting point, and checks whether it is in $C$ (resp.\ which partition element it lies in the definition of $h$).
-Considering configurations where the simulated configurations are $\Z$-shaped (i.e.\ the conveyor belts do not wrap around), strong faithfulness (resp.\ $A$ithfulness) of $G$ implies the same property for $H$. \end{proof}